AY2425S2-CS2103T-F11-1/tp/docs/UserGuide.md

 * Deletes the patient with the specified `<NRIC>`.

+### Adding appointment to patient : `addappt`

+Allows you to create an appointment for a patient.

+Format: `addappt -IC <NRIC> -D <date in dd/MM/yyyy HH:mm>`

+Example:
+* addappt -IC S9123456Z -D 25/06/2025 09:00

+### Removing appointment from patient : `rmappt`

+Allows you to remove an appointment from a patient at the specified index.
+* Use viewp first to view the appointment list for a specified patient

+Format: `rmappt -IC <NRIC> -I <index in appointment list>`

+Example:
+* rmappt -IC S9123456Z -I 1

 ### Clearing all entries : `clear`

 Clears all entries from the address book.